 ASE A6 Electrical Electronics Practice Test

-43. The door locks in the vehicle in the circuit diagram above will unlock only, there is no lock action when the switch is depressed.
-The door lock relay has been replaced and there is still no door lock operation.
+43. The door locks in the circuit diagram above unlock only.
+There is no lock action when the switch is depressed.
+After replacing the door lock relay, there is still no door lock operation.
 Which of the following is MOST likely causing this condition?

 - A. A faulty switch.

 - B. The wrong type of relay.

 - D. A faulty circuit breaker.

 Answer A is wrong.
 Neither switch will lock the doors.
 Notice the diodes in each of the relays.

 Answer B is correct.
 Not all relays are the same.
 Some relays contain clamping diodes that protect sensitive control circuits.